 Plants such as water lilies and lotuses take up more surface area than you think they will, and as heavenly as they are, they don’t look good bunched up.

 Ideally, you’ll have a filtering system to keep the water clean, though a pond with the right mix of fish and plants doesn’t always need filtration.

 One reason to install your pond so the water surface is level is so that the pond liner—black PVC—doesn’t show.
 And think about how you want to embellish the edges, again to hide the liner.

 No matter the nature of your water feature, try to put it where you’ll hear and see it most often.
 If the sound is what you crave, position it by a bedroom window.

-Apps for iPhones are fine, but real water is better.
+es are fine, but real water is better.